pthorsson/nordvpn-cli-toolkit/README.md

 A toolkit of scripts for easing the use of NordVPN with OpenVPN in command line.

+_**NOTE:** This script is dependent on the currently available endpoints for fetching required data from NordVPNs website.
+If they change them, these scripts will break._

 _**NOTE:** For now this does not support global installation and should only be runned directly by the built script files from the repository directory._

 ## Included scripts